judithfan/common_reps_production_recognition/README.md

 A preprint of this paper is available on bioRxiv: https://www.biorxiv.org/content/early/2018/07/16/097840.

-The published version of this paper will also be added soon.
+The version of this paper published in _Cognitive Science_ will also be added soon.

 ## code